Xre0uS/Shellcode-Obfuscator/README.md

 ## Sample output:

+This is kept short for readability, it can easily generate thousands of lines with the options adjusted.

 ```bash
 ./shellcode_obfuscator.py -s shellcode.c -dm 1 -c 1 -df mr.bean_wikipedia.html -min 50 -max 50 -fm 1
 ```